Departments and Classes

 Middle School World Language Courses

 Courses in French, Latin, Chinese (Mandarin), and Spanish are offered at the Middle School level.
-As part of a curriculum based on the ancient world, all sixth-grade students take Latin.
+As part of a curriculum based on the evolution of human society, all sixth-grade students take Latin.
 Seventh graders may choose to continue their study of Latin or begin the study of French, Spanish, or Chinese.

 Grade 6: Latin

-Required for all sixth-grade students, this course is a thorough study of basic Latin grammar, vocabulary, and various topics in ancient Roman culture.
+Required for all sixth-grade students, this course is a thorough study of basic Latin grammar and vocabulary, and various topics in ancient Roman culture.
 For grammatical and syntactical work, students use Lingua Latina per se Illustrata.
 In addition to linguistics, much of this course focuses on the culture of the ancient Roman Empire, covering topics such as Pompeii, Roman emperors, gladiators, and Roman food.
-This course also helps students hone their study skills and make cross-curricular connections with other sixth-grade courses.
+This course also helps students hone their study skills and make cross- curricular connections with other sixth-grade courses.

 Grades 7 and 8: Latin, Chinese, French, or Spanish